festinalente/ArtisanPWA/README.md

 command, or using `./developmentStartUp.sh`.
 Once Grunt is listening for changes, it will update these changes as they are made.

+If you just want to compile the current scss to css:

+`node-sass frontend/scss -o frontend/css/sassDerived`

+and

+`grunt compileScss`

 ## Pages and shop layout
 Pages, layout and logic can be altered in the `routers/main.js` specifically the `testNewFolder(res, focusPageAddress, item, path)` function which maps out the